 Open Source Brain v2#

-The beta release of OSBv2 is available at https://www.v2.opensourcebrain.org.
+The latest release of OSBv2 is available at https://v2.opensourcebrain.org.
 Please do get in touch if you have any queries or would like to help with user testing.

 Open Source Brain (OSB) v2 is a new integrated research platform that builds on the features of OSBv1.
-It is currently under active development, and a beta release of the platform is available for users to try out.
+It is currently under active development, but is stable enough for users to start using it in their research.

 OSBv2 is structured around 3 key concepts: Repositories, Workspaces and Applications.